High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: IPC Overview

 \citet{Li2020IPC} computes the updated displacements $u^{t+1}$ of the objects at the next time step by solving an \emph{unconstrained} non-linear energy minimization:

-where $x$ is the vertex coordinates of the rest position, $u^t$ is the displacement at the current step, $v^t$ the velocities, $E(u, u^t, v^t)$ is a time-stepping Incremental Potential (IP)~\cite{kane2000variational}, $D$ is the friction potential, and $B$ is the barrier potential.
+where $x$ is the vertex coordinates of the rest position, $u^t$ is the displacement at the current step, $v^t$ the velocities, $E(u, u^t, v^t)$ is a time-stepping \ac{IP}~\cite{Kane2000Variational}, $B$ is the barrier potential, and $D$ is the lagged dissipative potential for friction~\cite{Li2020IPC}.
 The user-defined geometric accuracy $\hat{d}$ controls the maximal distance at which the barrier potential will have an effect.
 Similarly, the smooth friction parameter $\epsilon_v$ controls the smooth transition between static and dynamic friction.
 We refer to \citet{Li2020IPC} for a complete description of the potentials, as for our purposes we will not need to modify them.

-\paragraph{Solver and Line Search CCD} The advantage of the IPC formulation is that it is possible to explicitly prevent intersections from happening by using a custom Newton solver with a line-search that explicitly checks for collisions using a continuous collision detection algorithm \cite{provot1997collision,Bolun2021Benchmark}, while keeping the overall simulation cost comparable to the more established LCP-based contact solvers \cite{Li2020IPC}.
+\paragraph{Solver and Line Search CCD} The advantage of the \ac{IPC} formulation is that it is possible to prevent intersections from happening by using a custom Newton solver with a line-search that explicitly checks for collisions using a continuous collision detection algorithm \cite{Provot1997Collision,Wang2021Large}, while keeping the overall simulation cost comparable to the more established \ac{LCP} based contact solvers \cite{Li2020IPC}.